-Discounts are a great way to entice customers to commit to additional services.
-This is a win-win scenario for both you and the customer.
+Exclusive offers are a great way to entice customers to commit to additional services.
+Also, it makes them feel special and appreciated that it's an exclusive offer.
+This is a win-win scenario for both you and the client.

-For instance, if you’re a lawn care company and you’re already on site (and have already invested the drive time to get to the property), it makes sense to try and get multiple services out of one visit.
+For instance, if you’re a lawn and landscape business, and you’re already on site (and have already invested the drive time to get there), then it makes sense to try to get multiple services out of one visit.